richkylet/analysis-tools/README.md

 Brief Descriptions
 ==================
-* `signalProcessingExamples.py`: simple examples of conducting a qunatitative, 1D, fast Fourier transform (FFT) of a continuous time-domain signal.
-Additionally are shown general methods for calculating power spectrum density (PSD) of the same signal using the periodogram or Welch's methods. (uses matplotlib, numpy, scipy, and math)
+* `PSDestimation.py`:  General methods for calculating power spectrum density (PSD) of a signal using the periodogram or Welch's methods. (uses matplotlib, numpy, scipy, and math)

 * `imageProcessingExamples.py`: basic examples for image processing and filtering (spline, convolved, guassian). (uses matplotlib, numpy, and scipy)